xiaoalem/xiaoalem/README.md

 ### ⭐ About me
 - Computer science student at the University of Britsh Columbia
 - My strength is data engineering and analysis
-- Looking for internship opportunity in Spring/Summer 2022
+- Looking for internship opportunity in Summer 2022

 ### 🛠 Skills
-Python, Java, SQL, C++, Unix Shell, R, ArcGIS
+Python, SQL, Java, Unix Shell, GCP, C++,  R, ArcGIS

 ### 📫 Connect with me
 [LinkedIn](https://www.linkedin.com/in/yfsunubc/)